TNRA's constitution

 All monies raised by or on behalf of the Association shall be applied in furthering the objects of the Association.

 The Treasurer shall keep proper accounts of the finances of the Association and report thereon to the General Committee as required by them.
-Accounts shall be audited at least once a year by an auditor who shall be appointed by the General Committee.
+Accounts shall be audited once a year by an auditor who shall be appointed by the General Committee.

 Officers and Committee members shall not be allowed to act as auditors.